Agile Marketing: How to Adopt It for Your Team

 In the agile methodology, Scrum is often used in terms of having a backlog of activities set to be finished in an estimated time frame.
 In marketing, using scrum means breaking the marketing work into pieces that can be completed in a “sprint” of two or more weeks.
 With this so-called timeboxing, teams assess their progress easier and define what next steps should be completed next.

-The system that easily visualizes the work that is being done and its current status is godsent for marketing teams.
+The system that easily visualizes the work that is being done and its current status is godsent for marketing teams, or cross-collaborating ABM teams.
 A kanban board lets the team know with one glance what is in progress and what is yet to be done, as well as identifying the blockers along the way.
 This is useful especially with content creation, but it helps the overall workflow to quickly be completed.